tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 dvc push
 ```

-> **Info**: The files added with DVC should be Git-ignored, but adding with dvc will create .gitignore files automatically.
-What git tracks are references with a .dvc suffix (data/raw.dvc).
+> **Info**: The files added with DVC should be Git-ignored, but adding with DVC will create .gitignore files automatically.
+What Git tracks are references with a .dvc suffix (e.g. data/raw.dvc).
 Make sure you add and push the .dvc files to the Git remote at the end of this section.

 ### Modularize your Codebase

-If you started with a Jupyter Notebook or a single python script, split it into separate Python scripts representing different stages (e.g.: preprocess.py, train.py, export.py, ...) and dependencies (e.g.: model.py, ...).
-This modular approach will enable DVC pipeline integration.
-Have a look at the example implementation in the [source](../source) directory.
+If your project started with a Jupyter Notebook or a single python script, split it into separate Python scripts that represent different stages of your pipeline (e.g.: preprocess.py, train.py, export.py, ...) and dependencies (e.g.: model.py, ...).
+This modular structure is necessary for integrating a DVC pipeline.
+You can find an example implementation in the [source](../source) directory.

 ### Integrate Hyperparameter Configuration